sbgh/dsStack/README.md

 Create a public/private key-pair.

-Create a security group allowing ingress of ssh port 22, https port 8443.
+Create a security group allowing ingress traffic of ssh port 22, https port 8443.

 Create an instance in the Rapid Access Cloud or AWS with these stats:
 * Ubuntu 20.04 or later